Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 Still, despite the qualitative benefits, the setting and implementation of security measures come at a cost that must be assumed by the shippers and eventually by the consumers or by the passengers.
 Airport security fees have become a standard component of airfares.
 It has been estimated that an increase of 1% in the costs of trading internationally would cause a decrease in trade flows in the range of 2 to 3%.
 Therefore, security-based measures could increase total costs between 1% and 3%, having a negative impact on international trade.
 Additionally, the impacts are not uniformly assumed as developing economies, particularly export-oriented economies, tend to have higher transport costs.
 A major goal is, therefore, to comply with security measures in the most cost-effective way.

 2. Physical Security of Passengers

 Airports have been the focus of security concerns for many decades.
 High-jacking aircraft came to the fore in the 1970s, when terrorist groups in the Middle East exploited the lack of security to commandeer planes for ransom and publicity.
 Refugees fleeing dictatorships also found taking over aircraft a possible route to freedom.
 In response, the airline industry and the international regulatory body, ICAO, established screening procedures for passengers and luggage.
-This process seems to have worked in the short run at least, with reductions in hijackings.
-However, terrorists changed their tactics by placing bombs in un-accompanied luggage and packages, as for example in the Air India crash off Ireland in 1985 and the Lockerbie, Scotland, the crash of Pan Am 103 in 1988 are illustrative.
+This process seems to have worked in the short run, at least, with reductions in hijackings.
+However, terrorists changed their tactics by placing bombs in unaccompanied luggage and packages.
+The Air India crash off Ireland in 1985 and the Lockerbie, Scotland, and the crash of Pan Am 103 in 1988 are illustrative.
 Another unusual issue is the deliberate crash of a flight by pilots committing suicide.
 In 2015, Germanwings 9525 was crashed by its co-pilot in the French Alps.
 In the prior year, Malaysia Airlines 370 was crashed in the Indian Ocean allegedly through a similar cause.
-Still, air travel remains the safest transportation mode with fatalities steadily decreasing over the years.
+Still, air travel remains the safest transportation mode, with fatalities steadily decreasing over the years.

 The situation was changed irrevocably by the events of September 11, 2001.
 The US government created the Department of Homeland Security, which in turn established a Transportation Security Authority (TSA) to oversee the imposition of strict new security measures on the industry.
 Security can now account for between 20 and 30% of the operating costs of an airport.
-Security involves many steps, from restricting access to airport facilities, fortifying cockpits, the setting of no-fly lists, to the more extensive security screening of passengers and their luggage.
-Screening includes restrictions on what can be personally carried in airplanes such as gels and liquids.
-For foreign nationals, inspection employs biometric identification, which at present involves checking fingerprints, but in the future may include retinal scans and facial pattern recognition.
+Security involves many steps, from restricting access to airport facilities, fortifying cockpits, and setting no-fly lists, to the more extensive security screening of passengers and their luggage.
+Screening includes restrictions on what can be personally carried in airplanes, such as gels and liquids.
+For foreign nationals, inspection employs biometric identification, which at present involves checking fingerprints and facial pattern recognition, but in the future, may include retinal scans.

 A new system, the Computer Assisted Passenger Prescreening System (CAPPS II), was introduced.
 It required more personal information from travelers when they book their flights, which is used to provide a risk assessment of each passenger.
 Passengers considered as high risk were further screened.
-However, this program was canceled in 2004, mostly because it created too many false positives, in the line of 98%.
-It was replaced by the Secure Flight program working under similar principles but entirely managed by the TSA.
-From 2009, all flights originating, bound to or flying over the United States, had their list of passengers cross-referenced by a central no-fly list managed by the TSA.
-To further focus screening procedures, trusted traveler programs were introduced and in which individuals who have volunteered information such as fingerprinting and background checks can go through an expedited security procedure which can also involve customs clearance.
+However, this program was canceled in 2004, mostly because it created too many false positives.
+It was replaced by the Secure Flight program working under similar principles but is entirely managed by the TSA.
+From 2009, all flights originating, bound to, or flying over the United States, had their list of passengers cross-referenced by a central no-fly list managed by the TSA.
+To further focus on screening procedures, trusted traveler programs were introduced in which individuals who have volunteered information such as fingerprinting and background checks can go through an expedited security procedure which can also involve customs clearance.
 For instance, the Global Entry program that began in 2008 allows US citizens and permanent residents as well as citizens of 14 countries (e.g. Canada, South Korea, Netherlands, UK) who have submitted to an interview and background check to use fast processing lanes and kiosks at the majority of US ports of entry.

-The imposition of these measures has come at a considerable cost, which was estimated to be more than $7.4 billion annually by IATA.
+The imposition of these measures has come at a considerable cost, which was estimated to be more than $7.4 billion annually by IATA in 2018.
 A significant factor has been the screening of passengers with the hiring and training of a workforce, the purchase of improved screening machines, and the re-designing of airport security procedures.
 More space within transport terminals is required to handle security procedures, including inspection areas and waiting lines.
 Further, aircraft design and operations have been changed, including the introduction of reinforced cabin doors.
 These measures also had an impact on passenger throughput, with an estimated 5% decline attributed to security measures.
 Clearing security has become the most important source of delays in the passenger boarding process.
 Passengers are now expected to arrive 2 hours before departure at the terminal to clear security.
 It is therefore not surprising that there has been a modal shift to the road (and to some extent rail where services are available) for air travel involving shorter distances (500 km or less).
 This shift has been linked with additional road fatalities, an unintended consequence of additional security measures.

 The COVID-19 pandemic of 2020 brought forward a new dimension to passenger transportation security, which is epidemiological security.
 This is particularly the case for high-density forms of passenger transportation such as public transit, cruise shipping, and air travel.
-People are reluctant to use such modes of transportation because of the perceived risks of being infected.
+During the pandemic, people were reluctant to use such modes of transportation because of the perceived risks of being infected.
 Further, many countries initially prevented the entry of foreign residents and later imposed mandates related to vaccination and testing to be allowed entry.
 Each mode can be associated with an epidemiological risk that needs to be mitigated.
 For air transportation, this can involve screening passengers and the ongoing disinfection of facilities such as waiting areas and planes between flights.
-The outcome is additional costs and an increase in the performance of air travel because of longer turnovers.
+The outcome is additional costs and a decrease in the performance of air travel because of longer turnovers.